Table of Contents

 10 differences between startups and small business

 Small business does not make any claims as to uniqueness.
-Your business is one out of many businesses alike (for example, hairdressing salon, restaurant, law office, blog/video blog etc.).
+Your business is one out of many businesses alike (for example, a hairdressing salon, restaurant, law office, blog/video blog etc.).
 Starting a business, you may easily follow out-of-the-box solutions.

 Innovations are the most important things for a startup.
 Startups are meant to create something new and to improve what already exists.
 For instance, one may develop a new class of goods (wearable device), a new business model (Airbnb) or a technology no one knows as of yet (3D printing).